KobaKhit/Getting-and-cleaning-data-project/README.md

 4. Creates a second, independent tidy data set `dataset2.csv` with the average of each variable for each activity and each subject.

 ## run_analysis.R
 This script requires no additional packages.
-To run it source the script like so `source("run_analysis.R")` and run command `run_analysis()` in R.
+The process of the script in short:
+-Donwloads data
+-Merges train and test sets by row
+-Extracts column names(variable names) from and adds them to the data set -Using regular expession finds mean and standard deviation variables and cretes a new dataset -Creates another dataset which the avarege of each variable by the activity and subject -Saves the two datasets as `csv` files

 The script will produce a folder with original data called UCI HAR Dataset and a folder called result with two datasets described in the project prompt.
+More information cand be found in `CodeBook.md`.